 Our FULL TERM strength and conditioning training program for the woman who choses to train efficient and sustainable throughout her motherhood transition.

 We believe women should work out while they are pregnant.
 In fact, it is the most important time in your life to stay physically fit and nourish your body.
 Unfortunately in our society, there are a lot of misconceptions in regards to pregnancy, especially fitness.
 A lot of the information out there is outdated, with little factual knowledge.

-This program consists of four sessions per week, for forty weeks (a total of 160 sessions).
+This program consists of four sessions per week, for thirty seven weeks.

+Most women join us just as soon as they found out they are pregnant or sometime in that first trimester.
+This could be anywhere from week 5 to week 12.
 Each session includes Warm Up, Strength, Conditioning, and Accessory Work.
 Content is accompanied by BIRTHFIT videos, explaining and demonstrating points of performance along the way.
-We've also thrown in a bunch of extra goodies to keep your mind, body and spirit growing and preparing for birth along with your body.
+You will also find a bunch of extra goodies to keep your mind, body and spirit growing and preparing for birth along with your body.

 Watch this video